timbearden/timbearden.github.io/_posts/2016-09-08-galvanize-experience-part-i.md

 ### Next time
 I had originally intended for this to be one post that described everything that I did at Galvanize.
-Since this has gotten very long already, I will split this into two blog posts and post the second half tomorrow.
+This has gotten very long already, and I haven't even gone into nearly as much detail as I would have liked, so I will split this into two blog posts and post the second half tomorrow.